wasabigeek/blog/content/blog/overspecifying-tests-the-employee-report-kata/index.md

 end
 ```

-And again, naively get it passing with some rather [ugly code](https://github.com/wasabigeek/katas/pull/4/commits/6505cdd7c44f92a0e201a76f406351bf002cb556).
-Our new test passes, but guess what?
-Our first two tests are now failing 😔.
+We naively implement the third requirement with some [ugly code](https://github.com/wasabigeek/katas/pull/4/commits/6505cdd7c44f92a0e201a76f406351bf002cb556).
+Our new test passes, but guess what? **Our first two tests are now failing** 😔.
 Turns out they were also implicitly testing that an employee's attribute was in a certain format, when all we actually wanted to check was that the employee itself was included (properties VS identity?).

-## (Optional) Refactoring to Objects
+## Optional: Refactoring to Objects
-Now we could simply change all the tests to check for capitalized names, but I thought the refactoring @andyw8 was very cool (though you can poke holes in it).
+Now we could simply change all the tests to check for capitalized names, but I thought the refactoring @andyw8 proposed was very cool (though you can poke holes in it, see the [afterword](/blog/overspecifying-tests-the-employee-report-kata/#afterword)).
 Could we get the tests to compare the "identity" of the employees, instead of one of their attributes? e.g.:
 ```ruby
 class EmployeeReportTest < Minitest::Test
   def test_return_employees_older_than_18